mpg-age-bioinformatics/htseq-tools/README.md

 cellular components,  and molecular function using significantly changed genes, <br />
 transcripts, promoter usage, splicing, CDS.

-Please read the instructions inside the script for usage <br />
+Please read the instructions inside the script for usage. <br />